A liturgical resource of the Catholic Archdiocese of Melbourne

 Opportunities for group discussion and personal prayer

 • How important is the acquisition of material wealth to you?
-Does it distract you from what is really important?
+Does it distract you from what is truly important?

-• What do you need to do better to make yourself ‘rich in the eyes of God’?
+• What should you do better to make yourself ‘rich in the eyes of God’?

-• We so often hear of wealthy people who do not seem able to find happiness despite their wealth.
-Who are some of those and what has befallen them?
+• We often hear of wealthy people who cannot seem to find happiness despite their wealth.
+Who are some of these people, and what has befallen them?
 Have you ever experienced a time when material comfort was no buffer against suffering?
-Have you ever experienced great happiness in spite of not having a lot of material wealth?
+Have you ever experienced great happiness despite not having extensive material wealth?
 Share your reflections.

-• Approach this teaching two ways this week: reflect on the attitudes and values you need to cultivate to be rich in the sight of God; share some of your excess wealth with those in need.
+• Approach this teaching two ways this week: reflect on the attitudes and values that you should cultivate to be rich in the sight of God, and share some of your excess wealth with those in need.

-• Use today’s gospel acclamation this week.
-Reflect each day on this saying of Jesus.
+• Use today’s gospel acclamation this week, and reflect each day on this saying of Jesus.
 What does it mean to be ‘poor in spirit’?

 Happy the poor in spirit;